cis-famu/semester-project-mnat-ai/README.md

 [Milestone 3 Details](https://github.com/cis-famu/semester-project-mnat-ai/blob/main/Milestone%203.md)

 ## Milestone 4
-n this milestone complete your database design and conclude about what was learnt during this process.
+In this milestone complete your database design and conclude about what was learnt during this process.
 An important part of a project is understanding the potential risks.
 [Milestone 4 Details](https://github.com/cis-famu/semester-project-mnat-ai/blob/main/Milestone%204.md)